Thimphu Bhutan Tourism

 Simply Bhutan Museam

-Simply Bhutan is an interactive ‘living’ museum that gives a quick introduction to various aspects of traditional life in Bhutan.
-Visitors are greeted with a shot of local arra (rice spirit), before being guided through mocked-up village scenes.
-Along the way, you can dress up in traditional clothes, try out archery and hear songs sung by Bhutanese women as they build houses out of rammed earth.
-It’s touristy, but a good family experience.
+The interactive ‘living’ museum Simply Bhutan gives visitors a quick introduction to various aspects of traditional life in Bhutan.
+The museum guides visitors through mocked-up village scenes while offering a shot of local arra (rice spirit) to greet them.
+Visitors can also dress up in traditional clothes, try out archery, and hear songs sung by Bhutanese women while they build houses out of rammed earth.
+It’s a touristy place, but it provides a good family experience.
+The museum also has souvenir stalls and a restaurant that serves Bhutanese set meals for Nu 700.

 Largest Bhudha Statue